marklogic/flux/docs/import/import-jdbc.md

 ## Advanced options

-The `import_jdbc` command reuses Spark's support for reading via a JDBC driver.
+The `import-jdbc` command reuses Spark's support for reading via a JDBC driver.
 You can include any of the [Spark JDBC options](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html) via the `-P` dynamic option to control how JDBC is used.
 Dynamic options are expressed as `-PoptionName=optionValue`.